opreararesstefan/Recongnize_Text_Console/README.md

    Each extract will be saved in a new file in Dir Extract Compare each character in the lists if they are identical.
 If they are valid then the extracted model will be saved in a file in Dir Validated with the name of a recognized Model name, and this file will be opened with Notepad for a few seconds, after which notepad will close and the search process will be repeated until the end of the List.
+7. Logging is also a personally created function.
+After executing the program, All Logs can be read in C: \ temp \ Logs.txt

 TODO
 Unit Test Project + Tests